Ogwumike, Gray lead Sparks to 98-81 win over Mystics

 LOS ANGELES — Nneka Ogwumike had a season-high 31 points and grabbed 10 rebounds, Chelsea Gray had her first career triple-double, and the Los Angeles Sparks beat the Washington Mystics 98-81 on Sunday.

 Ogwumike shot 11 of 15 from the field and hit a career-high five 3-pointers and Gray finished with 13 points, a career-best 10 rebounds and 13 assists.
-It was just the ninth triple-double in WNBA history.
+It was just the eighth regular-season triple-double in WNBA history, and ninth overall.

 Elena Delle Donne, Washington’s leading scorer (17.2 points per game) this season, left the game in the first minute with a facial injury and did not return.